-Ingredients (2 good portions as a main meal or enough to fill 4 large jacket potatoes)
+Ingredients (2 good portions as a main or will nicely fill 4 large jacket potatoes)

-1 large cauliflower – divided into even size pieces
+1 large cauliflower, divided into even size florets

-250g smoked streaky bacon – cut into about 1inch strips
+250g smoked streaky bacon, cut into 1 inch strips

 Ground *black pepper